logan2611/touchprint/README.md

 ### OctoPrint Setup
 - If the GUI is enabled, you can setup OctoPrint on the Raspberry Pi.
 You can also setup OctoPrint by opening up a web browser on another computer and navigating to `https://RPI-IP`, replacing RPI-IP with the IP address of your Raspberry Pi.
 - If MJPG-Streamer is enabled, you can put `/webcam` into the Stream URL box to enable it in OctoPrint.
+- If you wish to enable timelapses, the path to ffmpeg is `/usr/bin/ffmpeg`.

 ### Accessing OctoPrint
 - If OctoPrint is enabled, you can access it at `https://RPI-IP`, replacing RPI-IP with the IP address of your Raspberry Pi.

+### Configuring TouchPrint
+- TouchPrint can be configured either over SSH or in a TTY using the `octo-config` script.
+This script is provided to make management of core features easier and to consolidate TouchPrint's settings into one place.
+- OctoPrint can be configured through the OctoPrint UI as normal.

-### Reporting Bugs
+# Reporting Bugs
 Please report any bugs by [filing an issue](/issues).
 Please include as much detail as you can, including (but not limited to):
 - Raspberry Pi Model
 - Version of TouchPrint
-- What you were doing when the bug occured
+- What you were doing when the bug/issue occured
 - Steps to reproduce
 - Logs